Olympus E-PL7 vs TG-5

 It is notable that the E-PL7 has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-PL7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL7 was succeeded by the Olympus E-PL8.
+Both the E-PL7 and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The E-PL7 was replaced by the Olympus E-PL8, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what conclusions can be drawn?
 Is the Olympus E-PL7 better than the Olympus TG-5 or vice versa?
 The listing below highlights the relative strengths of the two models.